About committees of management

 CLRA Incorporated CoMs provide an Annual Return (see more below) that includes detailed financial information.
 This is due on 30 September each year and pertains to the previous financial year (1 July to 30 June).

-The Annual Crown Land Statement required of IAs/CLGs and Cooperatives does not require the same level of financial information in recognition of the fact that these groups provide detailed overall financial information to their "incorporation regulator" (for example CAV or the ACNC for IAs).
+The Annual Crown Land Statement required of IAs/CLGs and Cooperatives does not require the same level of financial information in recognition of the fact that these groups provide detailed overall financial information to their incorporation regulator (for example CAV or the ACNC for IAs).

-Rather, the Annual Crown Land Statement focuses on (1) evidence that information as required by the relevant "incorporation regulator" has been submitted and is up to date and (2) a summary of land management activities for the reserve(s).
+1. Evidence that information as required by the relevant incorporation regulator has been submitted and is up to date and

 The deadline for this Statement varies according to the designated financial year of the organisation (some do calendar rather than financial years).

-Annual Return
+Annual return

-As well as being a legislative requirement of the Crown Land (Reserves) Act 1978 (CLRA) the Annual Return provides valuable information for DEECA's overview and support role for CLRA Incorporated committees.
+As well as being a legislative requirement of the Crown Land (Reserves) Act 1978 (CLRA) the Annual Return provides valuable information for DEECAs overview and support role for CLRA Incorporated committees.

-You can download the DEECA Annual Return 22-23 form (PDF, 209.4 KB).
+You can download the Annual Return form:

 For Annual Return enquiries email: voluntary.committees@deeca.vic.gov.au.